ThisIsRuddy/m2-variation-linker/README.md

 #### Processing Logic

-- Loops through the parent_sku found in the `unlink.csv' and removes all the existing options - this in-turn removes all the simple products that were linked to the configurable
+- Loops through the parent_sku found in the `unlink.csv` file and removes all the existing options - this in-turn removes all the simple products that were linked to the configurable

 ---